 First of all we would like to welcome you to … Find out more -->

-We are living in unprecedented times with the spread of the virus causing disruption to the lives of millions of people and bringing with it the threat of economic disruption and now social isolation.
+We are living in unprecedented times with the spread of the virus causing disruption to the lives of millions of people, bringing with it the threat of economic disruption and now social isolation.

-As a well-established church in the city, we know many people will be looking to us to set an example and we believe we should honour the wishes of the government and our decision has been shaped by the latest advice.
+As a well-established church in the city, we know many people will be looking to us to set an example.

-We’re “doing things differently at St Paul’s” and we hope you will join us as we use new and exciting ways to keep in touch and encourage each other.
+We’re “doing church differently at St Paul’s” and we hope you will join us as we use new and exciting ways to keep in touch and encourage each other.

 To allow this to happen, we have set up a St Paul’s helpline – 0779 8775329